 Therefore, option (c) is the correct

 Which pair of numbers add to make more than 500?

 (b) 321 and 192

 Answer: Let us add the pairs to check the pair that has the sum greater than 500

 321 + 192 = 513

 Therefore, 321 + 192 gives 513 which is more than 500.
 So, option (b) is the correct answer.

-NCERT class 4 maths chapter 3 is one of the most exciting chapters in the syllabus, containing Maths topics related to Bhopal trip.
-With questions regarding the trip to Bhopal and the bus trip with the children filled in it, this adventures chapter brings along a series of questions and easy to solve topics which will boost up your concentration when it comes to observing details.
+NCERT Class 4 maths chapter 3 is one of the most exciting chapters in the syllabus, containing Maths topics related to Bhopal trip.
+With questions regarding the trip to Bhopal and the bus trip with the children filled in it, this adventurous chapter brings along a series of questions and easy to solve topics which will boost up your concentration when it comes to observing details.

 The NCERT Class 4 Maths Chapter 3 – A Trip To Bhopal contains example such as;

 - Find the number of oranges, biscuits, etc. distributed